aiven/devportal/docs/products/postgresql/howto/migrate-db-to-aiven-via-console.rst

 1. Log in to the `Aiven Console <https://console.aiven.io/>`_.
 2. On the **Services** page, select the service where your target database is located.
 3. On the **Overview** page of the selected service, scroll down to the **Migrate database** section and select **Set up migration**.
-4. Guided by the **PostgreSQL migration configuration guide** wizard, go through all the migration steps.
+4. Guided by the migration wizard, go through all the migration steps.

-Configure
+Step 1: Configure
-'''''''''
+'''''''''''''''''

-Get familiar with the guidelines provided in the migration wizard and select **Get started**.
+Get familiar with the guidelines provided in the **PostgreSQL migration configuration guide** window and select **Get started**.

-Validation
+Step 2: Validation
-''''''''''
+''''''''''''''''''

 1. To establish a connection to your source database, enter required database details in the **Database connection and validation** window: